sbabic/swupdate/_sources/overview.txt

 When an update is interrupted, independently from the cause, the boot loader recognizes it because the recovery_status variable is in "progress" or "failed".
-The boot loader can then start again swupdate to load again the software (single-copy case) or and run the old copy of the application (double-copy case).
+The boot loader can then start again swupdate to load again the software (single-copy case) or run the old copy of the application (double-copy case).

 Power Failure